Surfshark VPN Review 2025: Is It Worth the Money?

 Overall, Surfshark provides a good gaming experience.
 It provides smooth connections on nearby servers, prevents DDoS attacks, and has router support.

-Surfshark Ease of Use: Mobile & Desktop Apps
+Surfshark Ease of Use: Mobile & Desktop Apps — User-Friendly Interface for All Devices

-Surfshark has apps for iOS, Android, Windows, macOS, Linux, Android TV, and Fire TV.
+Surfshark has apps for iOS, Android, Windows, macOS, Linux, Android TV, Apple TV, and Fire TV.
 It also comes with browser extensions for Chrome, Firefox, and Edge.
 The provider also supports manual router setups, so that you can use the VPN on devices that don’t natively support it, like gaming consoles — but if you’re interested in doing that, I recommend picking ExpressVPN instead because it has a router app that’s easy to install and use.

 It’s easy to download and install the provider’s apps — it only took me about 1–2 minutes to install the iOS and Android apps, and just 2 minutes to install the macOS and Windows apps.

-How to Install Surfshark (Just 3 Simple Steps)
+How to Install Surfshark (Just 3 Simple Steps):

-Surfshark Ease of Use: Mobile & Desktop Apps
+Surfshark Ease of Use: Mobile & Desktop Apps — User-Friendly Interface for All Devices

 I like Surfshark’s Android app, as it’s easy to use.
 It comes with a quick-connect feature, the interface is simple to navigate, and all settings and features come with helpful explanations.